Chocolate Easter Eggs: The Best of the Nest

 Of course, Easter isn’t just about the chocolate.
 It’s the harbinger of spring, which is why we celebrate with eggs and bunnies; it’s all about new life burgeoning forth.
 With the primroses now out in Cornwall, I can definitely feel the sap rising and a spring in my step.
 Now where are those chocolate Easter eggs?

 Hotel Chocolat never fails to please and has long been a favourite of mine.
 Their thick shelled chocolate Easter eggs are legendary and remind me of how Easter eggs used to be when I was a child.
+Click on the following link and you’ll find a more in depth review of one of their extra thick chocolate eggs.
 The quality of their chocolate is really good and they’re continually innovating when it comes to flavours.

 Just Milk Extra-Thick Egg

-Some of you may be tired of me droning on about dark milk chocolate being my absolute favourite.
+Some of you are probably tired of me droning on about dark milk chocolate and how it’s my absolute favourite.
 Hotel Chocolat’s chocolate has a minimum of 40% cocoa solids, which is substantially higher than most high street chocolate.
 This 390g Just Milk egg is perfect for me.
 The egg comes in two halves: one is made of their house 40% and the other is my favourite 50%.
 I’m saving myself for Easter, but I’m really looking forward to this.
 And yes, I’m keeping this one for me.